2026 CON Anglican Bible Study Outline – Study 1 to 52

 Conclusion

 Marriage is a sacred institution that involves two people of opposite sex becoming one.
-As christians, it is most expedient for us to always remember the contents of the covenant in our marriage, so as to be just and faithful to the sacredness of the covenant.
+As Christians, it is most expedient for us to always remember the contents of the covenant in our marriage, so as to be just and faithful to the sacredness of the covenant.

 Food for Thought: The most sacred mathematics is that of one plus one equal to one in marriage.